wp-media/imagify-plugin/readme.txt

 Normal compression is a "lossless" optimization.
 This means there is no loss of image quality.
 Aggressive and Ultra compression are more powerful, so the picture quality will be somewhat reduced.
 The weight of the image will be much less.

-= Is the EXIF data of images removes? =
+= Is the EXIF data of images removed? =

 By default EXIF data is removed.
 It is however possible to keep it by enabling the option.